swiftlang/swift-evolution/proposals/NNNN-dynamic-actor-isolation.md

    ```

 	The witness checker diagnostic will be suppressed, the actor isolation assertion will fail if `respondToUIEvent()` is called inside `NonMyLibrary` from off the main actor, and the compiler will continue to emit diagnostics inside the module when called from off the main actor.

+	These dynamic checks apply to any situation where a synchronous `nonisolated` requirement is implemented by an isolated method, including synchronous actor methods.

   - `@objc` thunks of synchronous actor-isolated members of classes.